 To reassign data to the right player when they reconnect, we need to link this data to the player.

-To properly link data to a specific player, we need an ID that is not tied to the current connection, but persists through time and is unique to that player.
+To properly link data to a specific player, we need an ID that isn't tied to the current connection, but persists through time and is unique to that player.
 Some options include

 - A login system with unique player accounts